lytical/lyt-spa/README.md

   }
 }
 ```
-when compiled, will generate and register an [express middleware](https://expressjs.com/en/4x/api.html#middleware-callback-function-examples) function. you can read more about handlers [here...](/node#request-handlers).
+when compiled, will generate and register an [express middleware](https://expressjs.com/en/4x/api.html#middleware-callback-function-examples) function.
+if a `path` is not specified in the handler's decorator, then the default path will be relative to the module's path under the node sub-folder.
+so for the request handler above, it's path will be `/item/sizes`. you can read more about handlers [here...](/node#request-handlers).